 But fewer people are familiar with trust deed investing, although it’s a form of investing that is probably as old as money itself.
 Simply put, trust deed investing is investing in loans that are secured/collateralized by real estate.
-At Ignite Funding, we specialize in First Trust Deeds, primarily in the western United States.
+At Ignite Funding, we specialize in Trust Deeds, primarily in the western United States.

 Trust Deeds and Mortgages

-A loan made via a First Trust Deed is very similar to a mortgage.
+A loan made via a Trust Deed is very similar to a mortgage.
 The basic difference is that there are three parties in a trust deed: the borrower, the lender and the trustee.
 The trustee holds the deed while the loan is being paid.
 Also, there is a signed promissory “note” that defines all the terms of the loan.
 If the borrower defaults on the loan, the trustee starts the foreclosure process.
 In a mortgage, the lender has to go to court to get the foreclosure going.

 Trust deed investing is so popular because it pays a comparably high rate of return and the investments are secured by real estate.
-Further, once the loan has been made, the rate of return associated with the First Trust Deed doesn’t change.
-For example, you might invest in a First Trust Deed that has a term of 12 months.
+Further, once the loan has been made, the rate of return associated with the Trust Deed doesn’t change.
+For example, you might invest in a Trust Deed that has a term of 12 months.
 You would receive payments each month for the amount of interest the borrower is being charged.

 Real Estate as Collateral

 Investing in Trust Deeds essentially means you are loaning your money against collateral.
 The collateral – real estate/land, in this case, – serves to protect the lender’s investment.
 This leads us to one of the most important considerations in trust deed investing: the true value of the collateral.